singh-man/books/designPattern/090_dp_withJava8Lambda.md

 <img src="media/a0.JPG" width="40%" height="40%">

 9 func in total; 4 via `andThen()` call; for more details check code
+> In other words a new function is needed(created) to chain 2 functions!!

 <img src="media/a1.JPG" width="40%" height="40%">